New Jersey Gov. Murphy Is 'Alarmed' as COVID-19 Cases Rise

 "The number of positive cases is meaningfully higher right now, on average, than it was a month ago," Murphy said.

 He noted that deaths could go up in the coming weeks as its a lagging indicator.
-On Friday, 10 new deaths were reported, but none of the deaths occurred over the past 24-hour period in a hospital.
+On Friday, 10 new deaths were reported, but none of the deaths occurred in a hospital over the past 24-hour period.

 Murphy paused reopenings in his state as the rate of transmission and other data points have remained higher than he would like in recent weeks.
-The first-term Democrat has yet to reveal when New Jersey will enter the third phase of reopening from coronavirus closures.
+He has yet to reveal when New Jersey will enter the third phase of reopening from coronavirus closures and said Friday that his administration wouldn't “sit and take it much longer" when it comes to possibly rolling back some parts of the economy.

 "I am not announcing any specific action today, but consider this as being put on-notice," Murphy said.
 "We will not tolerate these devil-may-care, nonchalant attitudes any more."